-Come check out one of our missional communities in October!
+Come check out one of our missional communities!
 Be our guest for dinner and see what a Tidelands MC is about.
-We have an option on Saturday evening and Sunday evening at 5:30 PM.
+We have an option on Sunday afternoon and Sunday evening.
 Contact pastor Brandon Bailey for directions or more details!

 A missional community is a FAMILY of MISSIONARY SERVANTS